 - It is free to enter and open 24 hours.

 - The complex is an excellent place for photography.
 If you want to photograph someone, please ask.

 - No photos are allowed while inside the Golden Temple.

 - Stay hydrated and eat something before you wait in line to enter.

 - There are no chances to go to the bathroom while you’re waiting.

 - There are private areas where women can bathe.

 - Festive times to visit are Vaisakhi around April 13th and Diwali in October or November.

-Have you ever been here?
-Would you visit the Golden Temple in Amritsar, India?
-Let us know below!
+Have you been?
+Are you planning to visit the Golden Temple in Amritsar, India?
+Comment below…